WebOfTrustInfo/rwot13/advance-readings/README.md

 - Email to [leadership@weboftrust.info](mailto:leadership@weboftrust.info), paste the link to the Pull Request and ask for the discount code

-Please make sure to make your Pull Request Submission BEFORE you buy the tickets for RWOT12, in order to apply your discount code.
+Please make sure to make your Pull Request Submission BEFORE you buy the tickets for RWOT13, in order to apply your discount code.

+Early bird deadline for paper submissions is August 2, 2024.
+Early bird ticketing deadline follows a week later on August 9, 2024.
+Tickets can be purchased at [Eventbrite](https://www.eventbrite.com/e/rebooting-the-web-of-trust-13-2024-ventura-tickets-881441755017).

 ## Primer Listing